szaumoor/ZSTweaks/README.md

   - Save vs. Petrification +1 (vanilla) and Save vs. Spell +1 (new)
   - +20% Magic damage resistance
   - +10% Elemental damage resistance
 - **Elemental resistance robes**: resistance increased to 40%, adds 7% damage bonus in the relevant element and +1 save vs. evocation spells.
-This also increases the damage resistance of Robe of Red Flames to 50%, and adds the evocation bonus, for consistency (it's a straight upgrade).
+This also increases the damage resistance of Robe of Red Flames to 50%, and adds the evocation bonus, for consistency (it's a straight upgrade from the Robe of Fire Resistance).
 - **Archmage Robes**
   - AC set to 5 (vanilla), and it improves AC by 1 (new)
   - Magic resistance improved by 10%, not 5%